mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 be achieved at the application layer by an out-of-band process provided by the service provider.

+### Compatibility with future versions of MLS

+One of the main requirements of the protocol is to make sure that if multiple versions of MLS coexist in the future, the protocol provides a strong and unambiguous version negotiation mechanism.
+This mechanism prevents from version downgrade attacks where an attacker would actively rewrite handshake messages with a lower protocol version than the ones originally offered by the endpoints.
+When multiple versions of MLS are available, the negotiation protocol guarantees that the version agreed upon will be the highest version supported in commun by the group.
+As no other version exist at the moment, this document does not do any recommandation on alternative techniques such as using different versions of MLS for different subgroups.

 ## Security Requirements

 [[TODO: should these be stated as assertions ("MLS guarantees that...") or goals ("MLS aims to guarantee that...")?]]

+### Connections between Clients and Servers (one-to-one)

+In the case where clients need to connect to an AS or a DS to obtain specific informations that are not availaible.
+Clients MUST use the Transport Layer Security (TLS) protocol version 1.3 or higher.
+Clients MUST NOT use any legacy versions of TLS.

 ### Message Secrecy and Authentication